firesim/firesim/docs/Advanced-Usage/Workloads/FireMarshal-QuickStart.rst

 Quick Start
 --------------------------------------
+All workload-generation related commands and code are in ``firesim/sw/firesim-software``.

 FireMarshal comes with a few basic workloads that you can build right out of the box (in ``workloads/``).
 In this example, we will build and test the buildroot-based linux distribution (called *br-base*).
 We begin by building the